rsyncOSX/mydocsy/content/en/blog/SwiftConcurrency.md

 #### ChatGPT

 I also asked ChatGPT (by Siri) what is recommended of `NotificationCenter.default.publisher` and  `NotificationCenter.default.addObserver`.
-And ChatGPT responeded:
+And ChatGPT responded:
 .

 *In Swift, using NotificationCenter.default.publisher(for:) with the Combine framework is generally preferred for observing notifications, as it offers a more modern, type-safe, and declarative approach compared to the traditional addObserver method.
 The Combine-based method allows for better memory management and cleaner code, reducing the risk of retain cycles and the need for manual unsubscription.
 For more details, refer to Apple's documentation on NotificationCenter publishers.*